An email made my career.

-One of the highlights of my email journey has been when I had to email a music composer A.R.Rahman, someone whom I adored and respected.
+One of the highlights of my email journey was when I had to email music composer A.R.Rahman, someone I adored and respected.

 Did my email go through?

-Back in 2004, with no access to computer and internet, I had to mail him from an internet cafe desktop computer.
+Back in 2004, with no access to a computer and internet, I had to mail him from a desktop computer at a local internet cafe.

 I tried to email him thrice, and all three times the email confirmation page went blank.

 The email didn’t even show up in sent items.
 Writing it over and over again had drained me out.

 I was upset and clouded with thoughts –